coderefinery/documentation/content/writing-readme-files.md

 The `README` file (often `README.md` or `README.rst`) is usually the first thing users/collaborators see when visiting your GitHub repository.
 Use it to communicate important information about your project!
+For many smaller or mid-size projects, this is enough documentation.
+It's not that hard to make a basic one, and it's easy to expand as needed.

 ## Exercises

+This lesson is exercise-based with some hints at the bottom.

 ```{instructor-note}
 - Groups can choose to work on either exercise README-1, or on exercises README-2 + README-3.